2 Year Nursing Programs in Georgia – Associate’s Degree in Nursing

-If studying in Georgia for your ADN is on your mind, then you will have plenty of options and a wealth of opportunities when you graduate.
+If you're in Georgia and studying for your ADN is on your mind, then you will have plenty of options and a wealth of opportunities when you graduate.
 Demand for Registered Nurses (RNs) is high in the Peach State, driven by a growing and aging population and large numbers of existing RNs nearing retirement age.

 Albany Technical College